Cray-HPE/docs-csm/107-NCN-DEVEL.md

 This page will help you if you're trying to test new images on a metal system.
 Here you can find a basic flow for iterative boots.

-> We assume you are internally developing, these scripts are for internal use only.
+> We assume you are internally developing; these scripts are for internal use only.

 1. Get your Image ID
-    > `-k` for kubernetes, `-s` for storage/ceph
+    > `-k` for Kubernetes, `-s` for storage/ceph

     ```bash
    pit# /root/bin/get-sqfs.sh -k 9683117-1609280754169